Bandit Social Learning: Exploration under Myopic Behavior: Learning failures

 Our main result allows arbitrary $\eta$-confident agents.
 Essentially, it asserts that $0$-sampling failures happen with probability at least $\pfail \sim e^{-O(\eta)}$.
 This is a stark learning failure when $\eta$ is a constant relative to the time horizon $T$.

 We make two technical assumptions:

 The meaning of \eqref{eq:assn-1} is that it rules out degenerate behaviors when mean rewards are close to the known upper/lower bounds.
-The big-O notation hides the dependence on the absolute constant $c$, when and if explicitly stated so. \refeq{eq:assn-2} ensures that the $\eta$-confidence interval is a proper subset of $[0,1]$ for all agents; we sidestep it later in Theorem~\ref{thm:LB-ext}.
+The big-O notation hides the dependence on the absolute constant $c$, when and if explicitly stated so.
+Assumption \eqref{eq:assn-2} ensures that the $\eta$-confidence interval is a proper subset of $[0,1]$ for all agents; we sidestep this assumption later in Theorem~\ref{thm:LB-ext}.

 Thus, the result is stated as follows:

 \begin{theorem}[$\eta$-confident agents] Suppose all agents are $\eta$-confident, for some fixed $\eta\geq 0$.
 Make assumptions \eqref{eq:assn-1} and \eqref{eq:assn-2}.
 Then the $0$-sampling failure occurs with probability at least